thomased/thomased.github.io/values.md

 ## Work and health

-We are all self-motivated and get our work done, so lab members set their own working hours.
+We are all self-motivated and get our work done so members set their own working hours when not in the laboratory (which is business hours only).
 I only ask that everyone be available for lab meetings, seminars, and other school, university, community-related events whenever possible.
 Everyone is free to send messages at any time with no expectation to receive a reply outside of others' normal working hours.